Azure/az-cgpu-onboarding/docs/Confidential-GPU-H100-Onboarding-(PMK-with-Bash).md

 # Optional Arguments:
 # -l <location>: the region your resources will be created in.
 Currently supported regions are eastus2, westeurope, and centralus.
-#                If left blank, they will default to eastus2 region
+#                If left blank, they will default to centralus region
 # -o <OS disk size>: the size of your OS disk.
 The current maximum supported size is 4095 GB
 #                If left blank, it will default to 100 GB
 # --os-distribution [Ubuntu22.04, Ubuntu24.04]: the OS distribution for your VM